Singaporean Mandarin Database

 SAMPLE SENTENCE

-3 December 1959 was the day when the first President of the self-governing state of Singapore took office.
-Singapore also unveiled the state flag, state emblem and state anthem on the same day.
-After Singapore became independent in 1965, these were elevated to become the national flag, national Coat of Arms and national anthem.
-Other national symbols such as the national pledge [Singapore National Pledge], national flower and Merlion symbol also emerged in succession.
-(Lianhe Zaobao, 02/12/2019)
+3 December 1959 was the day the first President of the self-governing state of Singapore took office.
+On the same day, the state flag, state emblem and state anthem were unveiled.
+After Singapore became independent in 1965, these were elevated to become the national flag, national coat of arms and national anthem.
+Other national symbols, such as the national pledge, national flower and Merlion symbol, were introduced soon after.
+(Lianhe Zaobao, 2/12/2019)